 On the first day of use, wash the EvaCup with water and mild soap, before boiling it in a pot of water for 5-10 minutes.

 Step-2: Wash Your Hands

-Wash your hands before further handling.
-Cleanliness is the key to safely using any menstruation cup.
+Wash your hands before and after handling.
+Cleanliness is the key to safely using any menstrual cup.